WoyramA/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/114967995/231615478-db7da3aa-2609-4a44-b69e-0820c35c9a66.png)

+### (iii) Looking at the variance of the PSI column in the total_summary dataframe and the lot_summary dataframe.

-### (iii) (iii) The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+According to the question, the design specification for the MechaCar suspension coils is that the variance of the suspension coils must not exceed 100 pounds per square inch.
+If the variance of the PSI column exceeds 100 pounds per square inch, it means that the current manufacturing data does not meet the design specification.

+From the total_summary dataframe, we can see the variance of the PSI column is 76.23 pounds per square inch, which is less than 100 pounds per square inch.
+Therefore, the current manufacturing data meets the design specification for all manufacturing lots in total.

+However, when we look at the lot_summary dataframe, we can see that the variance of the PSI column for Lot 3 is 170.29 pounds per square inch, which exceeds the design specification of 100 pounds per square inch.
+Therefore, the current manufacturing data does not meet the design specification for Lot 3 individually.

+In summary, the current manufacturing data meets the design specification for all manufacturing lots in total, but does not meet the design specification for Lot 3 individually, as its variance of the PSI column exceeds 100 pounds per square inch.